Vito Russo

 Vito Russo (/ˈruːsoʊ/; July 11, 1946 – November 7, 1990) was an American LGBT activist, film historian, and author.
 He is best remembered as the author of the book The Celluloid Closet (1981, revised edition 1987), described in The New York Times as "an essential reference book" on homosexuality in the US film industry.
-In 1985, he co-founded the Gay and Lesbian Alliance Against Defamation (GLAAD), a media watchdog organization that strives to end anti-LGBT rhetoric, and advocates for LGBT inclusion in popular media.
+In 1985, he co-founded the Gay and Lesbian Alliance Against Defamation (GLAAD), a media watchdog organization that strives to end anti-LGBT rhetoric, and advocates for LGBTQ inclusion in popular media.

 Life and work

 Vito Russo was born in 1946 in Italian Harlem (East Harlem), Manhattan.
 Growing up, Russo was disturbed by the stereotypical portrayals of gay people in media.
 After witnessing the Stonewall riot in 1969 and hearing about another raid the following year, Russo became avidly involved in the emerging Gay Activists Alliance.

 Russo obtained his undergraduate degree from Fairleigh Dickinson University and earned his Master's in film at New York University.
 While earning his Master's, Russo also worked with the film departments at a Gay Community Center and New York's Museum of Modern Art.
 It was his interaction with these communities that led to the synthesis of his politics and works.

 Russo developed his material following screenings of camp films shown as fundraisers for the Gay Activists Alliance.
 He traveled throughout the country from 1972 to 1982, delivering The Celluloid Closet as a live lecture presentation with film clips at colleges, universities, and small cinemas such as the Roxie Cinema in San Francisco and the Hirschfeld Biograph in Dublin.
 In both the book and in the lecture/film clip presentation, he related the history of gay and lesbian moments – and the treatment of gay and lesbian characters – in American and foreign films of the past.

 Russo worked for a time for The Emerald City on Channel J, where he interviewed public figures including John Waters.